ScooterSoftware/BCompare-LinuxMenus/kde/README.md

 make
 ```

+If the host building this plugin is targeting an old system, for example a debian 10, you should
+add the following option to cmake command line: `-DUSE_KDEINIT_EXE=ON`

 Generated plugin can be found in `bin/kf5/kfileitemaction/bcompare_ext_kde.so`

 It can be copied manually to `/usr/lib/qt/plugins/kf5/kfileitemaction/`

 ### Build for KDE6